Before hopping on a bus to explore Sin City, check out our Las Vegas Strip map 2022 to plan your routes.

 If you wish to explore other Las Vegas areas, you have the option to take as many as 37 other buses.
 The Deuce buses on the Strip go as far south as the aforementioned South Strip Transit Terminal, Welcome to the Las Vegas Sign and the South Premium Outlets, operating 24 hours a day.
 The Northbound Deuce buses reach the Fremont St. Experience in Downtown.

 For instance, to visit the Las Vegas North Premium Outlets, you can conveniently take a bus on route 401.
+While there, search around and see if you can find the best breakfast in Las Vegas.

 The Deuce – Bus Times